About Metrics for Management

 The Research Associate roles include:

-• Lead the development of research protocols on topics such as health services quality, health financing, equity and access to health services under the direction of Director of Research, including study designs such as quasi-experimental studies, case-control studies or cross-sectional studies using primary or secondary data.
+• Lead the development of research and evaluation protocols on topics such as health services quality, health financing, equity and access to health services under the direction of Director of Research, including study designs such as quasi-experimental studies, case-control studies or cross-sectional studies using primary or secondary data.

 • Draft background papers, literature reviews and support proposal development.